conorpp/efm8-arduino-programmer/README.md

 # Setting up

 C2 is a 2-pin protocol.
 Any arduino should work to implement the protocol via GPIO.
 Just need to make sure that the correct pins are mapped for your Arduino.
-Check the [firmware file](https://github.com/christophe94700/efm8-arduino-programmer/blob/master/prog/arduino_mega.ino#L11) or [firmware file](https://github.com/christophe94700/efm8-arduino-programmer/blob/master/prog/arduino_uno.ino#L11)and change the pins to map to your device if needed.
+Check the [firmware file Arduino Mega](https://github.com/christophe94700/efm8-arduino-programmer/blob/master/prog/arduino_mega.ino#L11) or [firmware file Arduino Uno](https://github.com/christophe94700/efm8-arduino-programmer/blob/master/prog/arduino_uno.ino#L11)and change the pins to map to your device if needed.
 Currently, it is:
 - for Arduino Mega and maps C2D and C2CK to digital pins 2 and 3, respectively.
 - for Arduino Uno and maps C2D and C2CK to digital pins 5 and 6, respectively.